tomfotherby/DiddyDonation/README.md

 About
 =====

 The Diddydonation website allows you to give a micro donation to any webpage that you find interesting, useful or fun.
+For more info, see the [About page](http://blog.bitvolution.com/about).

 License
 =======